acenet-arc/cloud_from_a_to_z/_episodes/first-jekyll-site.md

 {: .callout}
 -->

 There are a few minor configuration settings we have to make in order for that theme to work with our web-server.
 Configuration settings for Jekyll sites are generally in the `_config.yml` file.
 This is a YAML file (YAML Ain't Markup Language) (see: [yaml.org](https://yaml.org/)).
 Very briefly, a YAML file is a way of specifying key value pairs in a standardized format so that computer programs and people can easily read them.
-These key value pairs have a format like `key``:``value`, where the key name and it's value are separated by a colon, `:`.
+These key value pairs have a format like `key``:``value`, where the key name and it's value are separated by a colon, `:`. **There must be a space between the colon, `:` and the value.**

 In addition, lines which begin with a `#` are comment lines.
 These lines add useful information for people reading and editing these YAML files but are usually ignored by programs reading these files.

 ~~~
 $ nano _config.yml